U-boat-successes against aircraft

 American Avenger (VC-6 USN, pilot Lt W.R.
 Gillespie)

-The boat was attacked five times by three aircraft from USS Tripoli operating on ULTRA information west-southwest of the Cape Verde Islands and even escaped a Fido homing torpedo.
-At 19.40 hours, an Avenger was shot down by AA fire, killing the crew of three men.
-This was the last aircraft lost to U-boats from escort carriers in the Atlantic.
+The boat was attacked five times by three aircraft from the escort carrier USS Tripoli operating on ULTRA information west-southwest of the Cape Verde Islands and even escaped a Fido homing torpedo.
+At 19.40 hrs, an Avenger was shot down by AA fire, killing the crew of three men.
+This was the last escort carrier aircraft lost to U-boat action in the Atlantic.

 Aircraft attack, aircraft shot down:

-17.13 hours, southwest of Ireland: U-221 was attacked at low level by the Halifax, straddled with 8 depth charges, and was seen to sink by the stern.
-The aircraft was hit by flak, and a fire in the starboard wing forced the pilot to ditch about 3 miles from the attack position.
-Two gunners were lost, but the remaining six crewmen survived and were rescued after 11 days by HMS Mahratta.
+17.13 hrs, south-west of Ireland: U-221 was attacked from low level by the Halifax, straddled by eight depth charges, and was seen to sink by the stern.
+The aircraft was hit by flak, and a fire in the starboard wing forced the pilot to ditch about three miles away.
+Two gunners were lost, but the remaining six aircrew survived and were rescued after 11 days by HMS Mahratta.

 |U-228||7 May 1943||Aircraft attack, aircraft shot down:|